mrtolkien/mrtolkien.github.io/_posts/2020-07-14-lol-data-stack.md

 ## IDE
 Regarding my IDEs, I am still sticking with Jetbrain’s products at the moment, and in particular PyCharm.
-I bought its pro version and the database management features are really great, as well as its python interactive console which is really great.
+I bought its pro version and the database management features are really great, as well as its python interactive console.

 Unfortunately, I feel like PyCharm is starting to stagnate when it comes to the very latest development technologies, and I would like to learn using VS Code in the future.
 I always try to use open source tools as it simplifies collaboration,